Lake Vermilion-Soudan Underground Mine State Park: Underground laboratory

 Surface outcrop, folded Soudan Iron-Formation, age about 2.69 billion years.
 Scratches are from glaciation.

 In the 1980s, scientists from the University of Minnesota began to develop the Soudan Mine as a site for sensitive physics experiments because of the very low rate of cosmic rays in the deep underground site, and also because they could inexpensively use the still-operating mine hoist.
 The mine laboratory was originally home to the Soudan 1 proton decay experiment and its successor, Soudan 2 which operated from 1989-2001.
 The University and the Minnesota Department of Natural Resources later expanded the laboratory to accommodate other physics projects, such as the MINOS neutrino detector, dark matter search experiments CDMS-II, SuperCDMS, and CoGeNT, as well as work on electroforming copper to create pure radiation-free copper.
 Low-background materials screening facilities were in use and in continuing development.
 The mine was proposed as one possible site for a U.S. Deep Underground Science and Engineering Laboratory, but that project was instead awarded to the Homestake Mine (South Dakota).
 Parts of the laboratory had been open for daily tours, and there was an annual open house with more access to the facilities and representatives of the experiments to help with the tours and answer questions.
 The laboratory, along with public tours, were closed circa 2016.

 2011 fire

 A fire broke out late on March 17, 2011, in the main shaft at the 25th level.
 The fire was smothered using 70,000 gallons of fire-fighting foam, filling the 27th and lowest level of the shaft (27th level) from floor to ceiling.
 The Underground Laboratory lost power but remained safe.
 The mine tours were closed for the summer of 2011, but the above ground tours and interpretive center reopened.
 After a major cleanup effort, underground tours resumed on May 26, 2012.

 2024 flooding

 On June 18, 2024, rain flooded the mine and damaged the pump system, electrical system, several trains, and the Underground Laboratory air conditioner.
-Underground tours remain suspended.
+Underground tours resumed in 2026.